-Planning a trip to Zion in the summer can be a headache as you try to keep up with weather, current conditions, where to stay, and how to best avoid the crowds.
-For some travelers, planning out each and every details doesn’t sound like fun and others simply don’t have the time to do so before their trip.
+Planning a trip to Zion in the summer can be a headache as you try to keep up with the the weather, current conditions, where to stay, and how to avoid the crowds.
+For some travelers, planning out every detail doesn’t sound like fun, and others don’t have the time to do so before their trip.
 You’re taking off work to go on vacation, not to plan your vacation.
 But you can bypass all that headache by booking a trip with Wildland Trekking and letting one of our expert guides show you around the park.
-All of our trips are all inclusive so we’ll take care of the meal prep, logisitics, local transportation, and accommodations so all you have to do it sit back and enjoy your trip.
-Whether you want to camp with us, stay at a lodge on an inn based tour, or just spend a single day with one of our expert guides showing you around, we have something for you.
+Our trips are all-inclusive, so we’ll handle the meal prep, logistics, local transportation, and accommodations.
+All you have to do it sit back and enjoy your trip.
+Whether you want to camp with us, stay at a lodge on an inn-based tour, or spend a day with one of our expert guides, we have something for you.
 Feel free to check out all the trips we offer in Zion, but here are a few we especially recommend for July.

-Zion in a Day Private Tour: Because of the density of national parks in this area of the country, many visitors only leave one day to visit Zion National Park.
-But with this all inclusive day tour, you’ll get to experience the best of Zion despite the crowds in July in only a single day.
-Expect 3 to 4 day hikes in distinct areas of the park interspersed with fascinating geological and cultural history, tasty trail snacks, and an included picnic lunch.
+Zion in a Day Private Tour: Because of the density of national parks in this country, many visitors only leave one day to visit Zion National Park.
+But with this all-inclusive day tour, you’ll experience the best of Zion despite the crowds in July in only a single day.
+Expect 3 to 4-day hikes in distinct areas of the park interspersed with fascinating geological and cultural history, tasty trail snacks, and an included picnic lunch.

 Zion, Bryce, & Grand Canyon Tour: Again, because of the density of national parks in this area, we offer a trip that travels to three of the most stunning: Zion, Bryce Canyon, and the Grand Canyon.
-Beginning in St. George Utah, this inn based tour will allow you to see the best of all of these national parks while retiring to comfortable accommodations and premier cuisine in the evening.
-See beautiful slot canyons, stunning overlooks, desert oases, and enjoy an all inclusive experience with your knowledgeable local guide taking care of all of the details.
+Beginning in St. George, Utah, this inn-based tour will allow you to see the best of these national parks while retiring to comfortable accommodations and premier cuisine in the evening.
+See beautiful slot canyons, stunning overlooks, and desert oases, and enjoy an all-inclusive experience with your knowledgeable local guide taking care of all the details.

 Join a Guided Hiking Adventure